omreps/google-calendar-2-html-table/README.md

 Try it live here: [https://pastila.glitch.me](https://pastila.glitch.me)

 This solution makes in-company bookings Google Calendar view available as the user-friendly table to the customers.

-Literally it makes this
+Literally it makes this:

 ![Screenshot](To.jpg)

-from this
+from this:

 ![Screenshot](From.jpg)